-Peter began his career in financial services at a leading investment bank as one of a team of three advising two Guernsey based unit trusts on investment in commodities and natural resource shares worldwide.
+Peter began his career at a leading City investment bank as one of a team of three advising two Guernsey unit trusts on investment in commodities and natural resource shares worldwide.
 The trusts invested in hard and soft commodities on markets including the London Bullion Market, the London Metal Exchange, the London Commodity Exchange and the Chicago Board of Trade.
 The team also advised private clients on investment in gold and precious metals shares and managed a UK authorised unit trust in the oil and gas sector.

 Peter then joined the bank’s Institutional Funds Department where he managed UK equity and fixed interest portfolios on behalf of pension funds, charities, two quoted investment trusts and an authorised unit trust in the income sector.
 He also advised building societies and local authorities on their holdings of short-term money market instruments.

 During his time in the City, Peter completed the London Business School’s Investment Management Programme and was awarded the Certified Diploma in Accounting and Finance by the Association of Chartered Certified Accountants.

 On starting in practice at the Bar, Peter joined the set of chambers at 11 Old Square which was often referred to as “the building society set” and which later merged to form Radcliffe Chambers.
 From the beginning, a significant proportion of Peter’s work consisted of litigation concerning the enforcement of mortgages and bank guarantees.